mansikhemka/Dataset/README.md

  Run main.py in BBox-Label-Tool-Multi-Class

-    On terminal : python main.py
+    On terminal : python3 main.py

 (5) An interface appears.
 Type 001 in the text field on top and press Load.
 The first images appears.